PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/recipes/network-tls-interception/index.md

 This recipe is dedicated to intrepid users 😎

-PiRogue comes with a `pirogue-intercept-tls` helper to help you intercept encrypted TLS traffic from applications, even in presence of SSL certificate pinning.
+PiRogue comes with a `pirogue-intercept-*` helpers to help you intercept encrypted TLS traffic from applications, even in presence of TLS certificate pinning.

-This helper is meant to:
+These helpers are meant to:

 * capture the network traffic
-* instrument a given application
+* instrument a specific application or any launched application

 ## Requirements
 To follow this recipe, you need: